 That’s all great, but there is a catch.

 When you are using Youtube you should be aware that your video takes on a life of its own.
 On YouTube, your video can get recommended to others and people can comment and leave likes (or dislikes).
 When managing your brand, you need to be aware of these things.
 What kind of engagement are you looking for?

 Also, using Youtube can lead users away from your site, as they are distracted by other content recommended in the video player.

 And if that wasn’t enough to give you pause, know that Youtube takes a strict role in moderating your content and will remove anything that either goes against their guidelines, or content that is copyright protected.
 If you use 7 seconds of a popular song in a video, or a picture that you don’t own the rights to, YouTube may remove it.
 They don’t do this right away, and you must keep an eye on your account to make sure your videos are still available.

 Are there other options?

 We at Qbrick of course recommend that you look for a better solution; a video platform created to fulfill the needs of professionals.
 On our platform: Qbrick Video Platform (or QVP for short), you can easily upload videos and get embed codes to publish them on your website.
 No ads.
 Nothing to pull your viewers away from where you want them to stay.
 Our video player is fully customizable to your specific needs – and you also have cool options to make interactive experiences like this:

 And there's more...

 With Qbrick you get a complete Video Platform with hosting, video editing, transcriptions and subtitles, interactive buttons, live streaming and more.
-Fill out the contact form below to get in touch and find out how we can help your with your video communication!
+Click on the button below this to get a complete and personal demo of the apps that matter to you!